 - feeling extreme distress at the physical changes of puberty

 Children with gender dysphoria may display some, or all, of these behaviours.
-However, in many cases, behaviours such as these are just a part of childhood and do not necessarily mean that your child has gender dysphoria.
+However, in many cases, behaviours such as these are just a part of childhood and don't necessarily mean your child has gender dysphoria.

 For example, many girls behave in a way that can be described as "tomboyish", which is often seen as part of normal female development.
-It is also not uncommon for boys to role play as girls and to dress up in their mother's or sister's clothes.
+It's also not uncommon for boys to roleplay as girls and to dress up in their mother's or sister's clothes.
 This is usually just a phase.

-Most children who behave in these ways do not have gender dysphoria and do not become transsexuals.
+Most children who behave in these ways don't have gender dysphoria and don't become transsexuals.
 Only in rare cases does the behaviour persist into the teenage years and adulthood.

 Teenagers and adults

-If the feelings of gender dysphoria are still present by the time your child is a teenager or adult, it is likely that they are not just going through a phase.
+If the feelings of gender dysphoria are still present by the time your child is a teenager or adult, it's likely that they're not just going through a phase.

-The ways that gender dysphoria affects teenagers and adults is different to the way that it affects children.
-If you are a teenager or adult with gender dysphoria, you may feel:
+The way gender dysphoria affects teenagers and adults is different to the way it affects children.
+If you're a teenager or adult with gender dysphoria, you may feel: